 Pool No. 10 is the longest pool on the Kentucky River stretching nearly 25 miles along the 260 miles of the Kentucky River.
 The East Kentucky Power (EKP) Dale Generating Plant did withdraw cooling water for the power generating plant from this pool.
 EKP has since decommissioned the facility located at this location and is in the process of removing coal ash from the sedimentation ponds.
 With this decommissioning the WMU withdrawal is the only permitted withdrawal from Pool No. 10.
-The City of Richmond Utilities recently constructed a new wastewater treatment plant (WWTP) which discharges to Otter Creek in Madison County upstream from WMU's water intake in Pool No. 10.
+One of the City of Richmond Utilities Wastewater Treatment Plants (WWTP) discharges to Otter Creek in Madison County upstream from WMU's water intake in Pool No. 10.
 The permitted WWTP discharge meets the Kentucky, five-mile separation rule between a WWTP discharge and a WTP intake.

 The Kentucky River is subject to wide variations in flow from 0 flows to 1 billion gallons per day.
 The wide variations in flow and resulting stress on the dam and scour below the dam make Dam No. 10 vulnerable to overturning.
 KRA has ranked replacement of Dam No. 10 as a top priority and has allocated funding in its budget to design and construct replacement facilities.
-The Board of the Kentucky River Authority has approved a six-year capital plan that included approximately \$2.5 million in the 2012-14 bienniums for design and \$46 million in the 2014-16 bienniums for construction of a new dam.
-KRA's capital plan which included this funding was approved by the Kentucky Legislature during the 2012 General Assembly.
-The KRA Board authorized KRA staff to move forward with design of improvements for Dam No. 10 at its regular meeting on August 26, 2014.
-Design of the improvements is underway and is expected to be complete in calendar year 2016.
+The Board of the Kentucky River Authority approved a six-year capital plan that included approximately \$2.5 million in the 2012-14 bienniums for design and \$46 million in the 2014-16 bienniums for construction of a new dam.
+KRA's capital plan which included this funding was approved by the Kentucky Legislature during the most recent sessions of the General Assembly.
+The KRA Board authorized KRA staff to move forward with design of improvements for Dam No. 10 in August of 2014.
+Design of the improvements is underway and is expected to be completed no later than the first quarter of calendar year 2017.
+Construction is expected to begin in calendar year 2017 and last for approximately 3 to 4 years.

+In order to finance the proposed improvements the Kentucky Department of Finance will provide the KRA Board with a rate structure necessary to support construction of the improvements at Dam No. 10.
+Upon receipt of this information it will be incumbent upon the KRA Board to enact the necessary rate adjustments required to finance the improvements.
 A failed dam would leave Winchester without its primary water supply and KRA has indicated their emergency action plan to repair a failed dam would place the burden on the water withdrawer for a minimum of 7-14 days until equipment could be mobilized.
 WMU's Carroll Ecton Reservoir would yield, without mandatory conservation measures, approximately a 30-45 day supply of water under normal weather patterns.